ManticoreGamesInc/platform-documentation/src/references/audio.md

 **Country & Western** - Mostly guitar heavy music with a country twang.
 Great for anything with a country or western vibe.

 **Electronic** - Anything and everything with heavy electronic synth and drum elements.
-This genre encompasses a wide variety of electronic music subgenres as well such as dubstep, breakbeat, liquid bass, techno, synthwave and much more!
+This genre encompasses a wide variety of electronic music subgenres as well such as dubstep, breakbeat, liquid bass, techno, synthwave, and much more.

 **Fantasy** - Epic and lush high fantasy music that work for all and any fantasy game scenarios.

-**Hip-Hop** - Music that bumps!
-There are many sub-genres of hip-hop here including trap, lo-fi, chill and more!
+**Hip-Hop** - Music that bumps.
+There are many sub-genres of hip-hop here including trap, lo-fi, chill, and more.

-**Horror & Dark** - Music that will bring horror, fear and uneasiness to your games.
-Great for jump scares, horror scenes, disturbing atmospheres and dark mods.
+**Horror & Dark** - Music that will bring horror, fear, and uneasiness to your games.
+Great for jump scares, horror scenes, disturbing atmospheres, and dark mods.

 **Lounge & Jazz** - Music to lounge around to.
 You will find various jazz subgenres and general chill lounge music here.

 **Rock** - Music driven by distorted/overdriven guitars and heavy hitting drums.
-You will find various sub-genres of rock here such as Metal, classic rock, punk rock and more!
+You will find various sub-genres of rock here such as Metal, classic rock, punk rock and more.

 **World** - Music from various cultures and nationalities all over the world, both ancient and modern.